Guatemalan Civil War

 The Guatemalan Civil War was fought from 1960 to 1996 between the government of Guatemala and various leftist rebel groups.
 The Guatemalan government forces committed genocide against the Maya population of Guatemala during the civil war and there were widespread human rights violations against civilians.
 The context of the struggle was based on longstanding issues over land distribution.
 Wealthy Guatemalans, mainly of European descent, and foreign companies like the American United Fruit Company had control over much of the land leading to conflicts with the rural, disproportionately indigenous, peasants who worked the land.

 Democratic elections in 1944 and 1951 which were during the Guatemalan Revolution had brought popular leftist governments to power, who sought to ameliorate working conditions and implement land distribution.
 A United States-backed coup d'état in 1954 installed the military regime of Carlos Castillo Armas to prevent reform.
 Armas was followed by a series of right-wing military dictators.

 The Civil War began on 13 November 1960, when a group of left-wing junior military officers led a failed revolt against the government of General Ydígoras Fuentes.
 The officers who survived created a rebel movement known as MR-13.
 In 1970, Colonel Carlos Manuel Arana Osorio was the first of a series of military dictators who represented the Institutional Democratic Party or PID.
 The PID dominated Guatemalan politics for twelve years through electoral frauds favoring two of Colonel Arana's protégés (General Kjell Eugenio Laugerud García in 1974 and General Romeo Lucas Garcia in 1978).
 The PID lost its grip on Guatemalan politics when General Efraín Ríos Montt along with a group of junior army officers, seized power in a military coup on 23 March 1982.
 In the 1970s social discontent continued among the large populations of indigenous people and peasants.
 Many organized into insurgent groups and began to resist government forces.

-Democratic elections in 1944 and 1951, during what became known as the Guatemalan Revolution, brought popular left-leaning governments to power.
-These administrations—first under President Juan José Arévalo and later Jacob Árbenz—sought to modernize the country by expanding social welfare, improving working conditions, and initiating major land reforms to redistribute unused land from large estates to poor rural farmers.
-Many of these reforms, particularly Árbenz’s 1952 Agrarian Reform Law, threatened the economic interests of powerful domestic landowners as well as foreign corporations, most notably the U.S.-based United Fruit Company.